-Boost productivity and mood on cold, dark winter days with these eight expert tips
+Boost productivity & mood on cold, dark winter days with these 10 expert tips

 Sometimes simplicity works best.
-"Make your routine easy to achieve and easy to sustain so that you can run your days in the office in as positive a way as possible," Anna suggests.
-The last thing we need is for the quest for routine to become a source of stress (because let’s be honest, we’ve had more than our quota in the past 20+ months!).
+"Make your routine easy to achieve and to sustain so that you can run your days in the office in as positive a way as possible," Anna suggests.
+The last thing we need is for the quest for routine to become a source of stress (because let’s be honest, we’ve had more than our fair share in the past couple of years!).

 2. Stick to a sleep schedule